militaryinvestor/militaryinvestor.github.io/_posts/2022-02-21-Long-Term-vs-Short-Term-Capital-Gains.md

 **If your money is in a Roth IRA or Roth TSP, you won't pay any taxes at all on your investment gains!**  (It's why these are considered such critical parts of your retirement plan.)

 What's the trade-off?
 You take penalties if you pull money of out retirement accounts too early.
-With the exception of Roth IRAs
+The exception is with a Roth IRA, which allows you to pull out your _contributions_ (i.e. only the money you put in, not the investment earnings/profits) before retirement age.

 Read this article [about the tax benefits of IRAs and Roth IRAs](https://www.militaryinvestor.org/IRA-vs-Roth-IRA/) for more details.